JAPETHj/trinit_ml01_hexahack/README.md

 Create Results Zip File:

 Package the generated result images and charts into a zip file for easy sharing or downloading.

+BROWNIES POINTS ADDITIONAL CODE

+FOR DEPLOYMENTING THE MODEL TO FIREBASE